 If, for instance, you are buying a house and you are responsible for the electricity bill at that location as of today, and you will be terminating your responsibility at your former address at a later date.
 No fees will be charged if you notify us of the details of your move using the Change address self-service tool.

 Why is the time between the billing date and the payment deadline 21 days?

 Québec public service companies require bill payment 12 to 30 days from the billing date.
 Hydro‑Québec is therefore about average, with a due date 21 days after the billing date.

 The 21-day deadline has remained unchanged since 1987.
-With the creation of the Régie de l’énergie in 1996, Hydro-Québec indicated that it wished to maintain this bill payment deadline, which the Régie approved.
-It is still in effect and is presented in section 11.6 of the current Conditions of Electricity Service.
+With the creation of the Régie de l’énergie in 1996, Hydro‑Québec indicated that it wished to maintain this bill payment deadline, which the Régie approved.
+It is still in effect and is presented in section 4.2.2 of the current Conditions of Service.

 If you receive your bill by regular mail, the delivery time is included in that period.
 If you sign up for Pre-authorized Debit and Online Billing, you can reduce the delivery time while doing your part to protect the environment.